Skip to content

 • Emergence (Theorem T2) captures the core intuition that “the whole is greater than the sum of its parts”, new properties arise from disordered interactions.

-• Chaotic dynamics (Appendix B.5) explicitly discusses unpredictability within deterministic systems.
+• Chaotic dynamics (for readers of Appendix B: the feedback dynamics model of B.5) explicitly discusses unpredictability within deterministic systems.

 • Pattern’s first mode, dissipation, describes the process of order’s dissolution.